Student advice and support

 Find out more about our workshop facilities.
 For more information about the requirements for workshop training contact the Workshop Training Team Leader.

 Contact our staff for information about computer access and availability.

 We are committed to the safety and wellbeing of our staff and students.
 Contact our department Safety Officer for further advice or information or consult UC's Health and Safety policy guidelines.

 I am experiencing ...

-Harassment of any kind involving staff, students or visitors, whether on or off campus, is unacceptable.
-Harassment can be defined as unwelcome, unsolicited and unreciprocated behaviour by a person or group that may offend, humiliate or intimidate another, and interferes with a person’s right to work or study in a non-threatening environment.
+- Harrassment of any kind (including physical, electronic, or verbal bullying) involving staff, students or visitors, whether on or off campus.
+Harrassment can be defined as unwelcome, unsolicited and unreciprocated behaviour by a person or group that may offend, humiliate, or intimidate another, and interferes with a person's right to work or study in a non-threatening environment.

-If you have a complaint relating to a staff member, student or visitor, the normal procedure would be:
+If you have a concern relating to a staff member, student or visitor, the normal procedure would be:

 - make an informal approach to the Head of Department.

 - If you wish to discuss the matter informally(without formalising the complaint), please come see, call or email a trusted member of staff or member of the Mechanical Engineering Equity and Diversity Committee: